ANSSI-FR/AD-control-paths/README.md

 0. Download Zulu JDK 8 (https://cdn.azul.com/zulu/bin/zulu8.30.0.1-jdk8.0.172-win_x64.zip) and put the zip in `Dump/ADCP`

 0. Download Neo4j 3.4.1 (https://neo4j.com/artifact.php?name=neo4j-community-3.4.1-windows.zip) and put the zip in `Dump/ADCP`

-0. Install Ruby from https://rubyinstaller.org/downloads/ or from your distribution.
-A 64 bits version is recommended.

-0. Install the `neography` gem.
-In an elevated prompt or with sudo:

-        gem install neography

-0. If installing on a machine with no Internet connection, grab the gems cache from your Ruby install folder in lib\ruby\gems\<version>\cache, then copy it over and run:

-        gem install -f --local <Path_to>\*.gem

 0. Install EWS Managed API (if dumping Exchange permissions) from https://go.microsoft.com/fwlink/?LinkId=255472